nathaniel0328/foirge/README.md

         end

         local target = getClosestOutlaw()
-        if not target then task.wait(2) continue end
+        if not target then task.wait(0.5) continue end

+        local targetChar = target.Character
-        local rootPart = target.Character and target.Character:FindFirstChild("HumanoidRootPart")
+        local rootPart = targetChar and targetChar:FindFirstChild("HumanoidRootPart")
         if not rootPart then
-            task.wait(1)
+            task.wait(0.5)
             continue
         end

         startTracking(target)

-        -- Relentless tracking loop (no auto skip) while isOutlaw(target) do
+        while isOutlaw(target) and target.Character == targetChar do
             if not secEnabled() then break end
             if manualSkipFlag then break end

+            local currentBounty = getPlayerBounty(target)
+            if currentBounty == 0 or currentBounty < getMinBounty() then
+                break
+            end

             task.wait(0.1)
         end

-        -- Blacklist ONLY on manual skip
         if manualSkipFlag then
             if target and isOutlaw(target) then
                 Rayfield:Notify({Title = "Auto Arrest", Content = "Manually Skipped " .. target.Name, Duration = 3})